-The blind man’s name was Oculis Multarum and he remained our guide for the rest of the visit.
+The blind man’s name was Oculis Multarum, and he remained our guide for the rest of the visit.
 He knew we were starving.
-We arrived to his settlement after lunch.
+We arrived at his settlement after lunch.
 So our first stop was the first building we came across, a farm.
 Before we approached, the blind man asked for us to turn off our torches.
-Of course we were reluctant.
+Of course, we were reluctant.
 They were the only things lighting our way.
-But we did as we asked and as our eyes adjusted, we saw there was enough light to see everywhere.
+But we did as he asked and as our eyes adjusted, we saw there was enough light to see everywhere.
 It was beautiful.

 Beyond the farm we could see a large mound and out of it came the dust we saw before.
 Except here it was glowing, lighting up the area.
 The dust acting like glow sticks floating through the air.

 “Is this stuff safe to breathe?” asked Caroline.

 “I thought you said you couldn’t talk about the forest?”
 Oculis said as he was quoting what I was thinking.